gkouros/path-smoothing-ros/README.md

 # path-smoothing-ros
-A cubic spline interpolator for unsmooth paths (ROS).
+A cubic spline interpolator for unsmooth paths.